raamch/bigdata-docker-lab/README.md

 Docker pulls the image on first run (~2GB — perfect time for a coffee ☕).
 All 4 containers start automatically.

-> ⏳ Wait at least 30 seconds before proceeding — Ambari Server needs time to initialise.
+> ⏳ Once all containers are ready, wait at least 30 seconds before proceeding — Ambari Server needs time to initialise.

 **Handy Docker commands:**